 Say Yes Syracuse seeks to develop the full potential of every child, particularly students from low-income and other backgrounds historically underrepresented on the nation’s college and university campuses.
 In the long run, Say Yes believes its efforts will have a positive impact on the local economy by arming the program’s students with a post-secondary degree or certificate — and the qualifications to excel in a range of occupations.

 Say Yes provides comprehensive support to Syracuse City School District students to eliminate predictable barriers to academic achievement.
-Those efforts culminate with access to financial aid assistance for college.
+Those efforts culminate with access to financial aid (FAFSA/TAP) assistance for college.
 Syracuse City School District graduates who meet residency and other requirements, and who have been admitted to an in-state public college or university, are eligible to receive “last dollar” tuition scholarships (after Pell Grants and state aid) to that institution, from the local Say Yes Scholarship Fund, regardless of annual family income.
 In addition, depending on family income, Say Yes Syracuse Scholars may be eligible to receive scholarships to one of our more than 100 college and university partners.

 Download the Say Yes Theory of Change Flow Chart: Leveraging Collective Impact for City-Wide Transformation